 Humboldt County Voters Will Receive A Ballot in the Mail

-For the November 3, 2020 General Election all registered voters will be mailed a Vote by Mail ballot to ensure a safe and accessible voting option during the COVID-19 pandemic.
-Mailing of Vote by Mail ballots will begin no later than October 5, 2020.
+For the November 8, 2022 California Statewide Genera; Election all registered voters will be mailed a Vote by Mail ballot.
+Mailing of Vote by Mail ballots will begin no later than October 7, 2022.
 Supplemental Vote by Mail mailings will follow for newly registered or re-registered voters.

 How to Return Your Vote by Mail Ballot

 We encourage you to vote safely at home, and return your Vote by Mail ballot in one of the following ways:

 - Mail your ballot no later than Election Day – no postage required and ballot must be postmarked on or before Tuesday, November 8, 2022.

 - In person at any Vote by Mail Drop Box Location.
 Please call 707-445-7481 for more information on polling places.